SpaceFoon/Ez-Game-Audio-Conversion/README.md

 I started this project after wasting many hours finding, organizing and converting assets for my game project.
 When you are using mostly free assets from different sources with different formats, bitrates and naming conventions, it can be a real headache and a huge time sink.
 If you spend all day learning how audio files work, you just spent all day getting nothing done in your project.
 You shouldn't have to be a audio engineer or terminal wizard just to have audio in the right format.

 The Problem: Game devs and anyone else who needs to convert audio files for whatever reason, need to know a lot about digital audio before they can even get started.
-This is a huge barrier to entry for new game devs and a huge time sink for experienced ones.
+This is a huge barrier to entry for new game devs and a time sink for experienced ones.

-As a new game dev, you soon may notice that you are spending more time on asset management than actual game development.
-I don't think game devs should spend any time learning things that are not specific to actually making games.
-In fact, I don't think anyone who wants some audio files converted or compressed should have to spend an entire weekend learning about audio formats and bitrates like I did.
+The Solution: A simple, easy to use tool that does all the heavy lifting for you.
+You don't need to know anything about audio files to use this tool.
+Just point it at your files and let it do the work.
+It will automatically select the best codec and bitrate for you.
+It will even handle loop tags for you.
+It's the easiest, fastest and most reliable solution available.
+And it's FREE!

-This tool started as just a few lines of code to convert audio files for my game development projects after realized I quickly realized that the process was tedious and time-consuming.
-As a game developer, you are forced to wear many hats, you have to choose audio formats, bitrates, codecs, and more.
-The entire time you are doing and learning about this, you NOT working on your game.
-I wanted to create a tool that would take the guesswork out of the process and make it as easy and fast as possible.
-I personally use this tool for my projects.
+Please leave feedback on Itch.io or Github.

 ## Introduction